Blog>Sleep Advice> Mattress Size Guide: What Size Mattress Do You Need?

 Budget is another factor you might want to take into consideration.
 Obviously, larger mattresses are going to cause a larger dent in your wallet.
 With that said, make sure you still choose a mattress that’s comfortable and made with quality materials.

 Why?
-Because if you go with the cheapest option available, that mattress likely won’t have the lifespan of higher-quality ones.
-So, you’ll end up needing a replacement sooner and any money you would have saved upfront on the cheap price is completely moot.
+Because if you go with the cheapest option available, that mattress likely won’t have the lifespan of a higher-quality one.
+So, you’ll end up needing a replacement sooner, and any money you would have saved upfront at the cheap price is completely moot.

 Single Person or Companion